Pistol Purchase Permits (License to Purchase – LTP)

 Obtaining Copies of Reports

 In order to obtain a copy of a report, either the requestor’s name must appear in the report or a notarized authorization must be presented.
-Contact the Records Section for further details.
+Depending on the nature, some reports must be obtained through the Freedom of Information Act (FOIA).
+Please click here

 Records/Police clearances are conducted on adults only and will identify arrests with the City of Farmington Hills.
 A person requesting a clearance on anyone but themselves must have a notarized authorization from that person.
-Fee for a Records/Police clearance is $10, Monday through Friday 8:30 AM- 4:00 PM.
+The fee for a Records/Police clearance is $10, Monday through Friday 8:30 AM - 4:00 PM.

 and click on the Internet Criminal History Access Tool (ICHAT) for more information.

-The Alarm Billing Ordinance is designed to hold accountable the relatively small percentage of businesses and homeowners who were responsible for generating approximately 20% of the Police Department’s annual calls-for-service.
-False alarm response continues to be a significant drain on department resources.
+The Alarm Billing Ordinance is designed to hold accountable the relatively small percentage of businesses and homeowners that were responsible for generating approximately 20% of the Police Department’s annual calls for service.
+False alarm response continues to be a significant drain on Department resources.
 Without this ordinance, the vast majority of Farmington Hills citizens would have to subsidize this alarm response, without benefit.

 The Alarm Billing Ordinance provides for levying fees, based upon the number of false activations at a location during a calendar year.